 By the end of 2021, the global economy had witnessed another year of challenges with disrupted supply chains, price pressures, and new Covid-19 variants continuing to impact economic recovery.
 According to the International Monetary Fund's (IMF) World Economic Outlook report published in October 2021, the global economic recovery is continuing, even as the pandemic resurges.
 The fault lines opened up by Covid-19 are looking more persistent-near-term divergences are expected to leave lasting imprints on medium-term performance.
 Vaccine access and early policy support are the principal drivers of the gaps.
-Threat of new variants have increased uncertainty about how quickly the pandemic can be supply-demand mismatches and higher commodity prices compared to their low base from a year ago.
-For the most part, price pressures are expected to subside in 2022.
+Threat of new variants have increased uncertainty about how quickly the pandemic can be overcome.

+The IMF report of October 2021 further states that the global economy is expected to grow by 5.9% year-on-year in 2021 and by 4.9% in 2022.
+In most cases, rising inflation reflects pandemic-related supply-demand mismatches and higher commodity prices compared to their low base from a year ago.
+For the most part. price pressures are expected to subside in 2022.
 In some emerging market and developing economies, price pressures are expected to persist because of elevated food prices, lagged effects of higher oil prices, and exchange rate depreciation lifting the prices of imported goods.
 However, uncertainty surrounds inflation prospects - primarily stemming from the path of the pandemic, the duration of supply disruptions, and how inflation expectations may evolve in this environment.